Search for University Jobs in Staff & Non-Managerial Professionals

-Reporting directly to the Director for Contracts and Grants, the Contracts and Grants Administrator is part of the team charged with building collaborative working relationships with USF faculty and providing faculty support in all aspects of pre- and post- award administration.
-The main duties of the Administrator are to support faculty throughout the proposal development process, including budget preparation; work collaboratively with university administration to obtain proposal approval; and communicate effectively with external partners and funding agencies.
-The Contracts and Grants Administrator will help faculty to manage their grants and perform post-award tasks related to grants administration.
-This includes budget monitoring, accounting and financial/compliance reporting related to the University's grants and contracts with federal, state, local agencies, and private foundations.
-He/she will administer policies and procedures to ensure compliance with the funding agency and the University's accounting standards.
-The person will work collaboratively with the OCG team, faculty, and the Office of Accounting and Business Services (ABS).
+Reporting directly to the Director of the Office of Contracts and Grants (OCG), the Contracts and Grants Administrator is part of a team charged with building collaborative working relationships with USF faculty and providing faculty support in pre- and post- award administration.
+Pre-award duties include: supporting faculty through proposal and budget development, circulating proposals for internal review, and communicating effectively with collaborators and sponsors.
+The Contracts and Grants Administrator will manage a portfolio of awards.
+Post-award duties include approving grant expenses, budget monitoring, and financial/compliance reporting as required by the sponsor.
+Sponsors can be federal, state, local agencies, and private foundations.
+He/she will administer policies and procedures, with a strong focus on compliance with the funding agency and the University's accounting standards.
+The person will work collaboratively with the OCG team, faculty, and various USF departments.

 Full Job Description:

 - Stay current on federal government policy changes that affect sponsored projects administration.